 Matt teaches systematic theology and church history, and his research focuses on religion in early modern England.
 Originally from the United States, he studied history at UCLA and received his Master of Divinity from Princeton Theological Seminary.
-He holds a PhD in history from Queen’s University, Belfast, and has authored the forthcoming monograph, Orthodox Radicals: Baptist Identity in the English Revolution (2019, OUP).
+He holds a PhD in history from Queen’s University, Belfast, and has authored the monograph, Orthodox Radicals: Baptist Identity in the English Revolution (2019, OUP).

 Matt’s research on early modern English Baptists and trans-Atlantic congregationalism has led to scholarly articles in The Journal of Ecclesiastical History, The Journal of the Institute of Reformed Baptist Studies, The Seventeenth Century, and Church History: Studies in Christianity and Culture (forthcoming, 2019).
 He has also co-authored On Being Reformed: Debates over a Theological Identity (2018, Palgrave Macmillan).